Some Kind of Heaven: Development and production

 Editor Daniel Garber joined the project, starting when only a quarter of the footage had been shot.
-Garber worked with Oppenheim to give the film's stories their shape, even visiting The Villages to get a better sense of the place.
+Garber worked with Oppenheim to shape the film's stories, even visiting The Villages to get a better sense of the place.
 In interviews, Oppenheim has credited Garber as the film's "co-author", and being integral in the creating a grammar that "was more experiential than other documentaries... something that felt like a narrative film but retained the integrity of being 100% grounded in reality".
 Oppenheim and composer Ari Balouzian conceived of the score as an "integral part of the story they wanted to tell", embracing a "dreamy, orchestral sounds with harp inflections that invoke Old Hollywood to capture the tension between the sunny, polished exterior of The Villages and its harsher day-to-day realities".